-In the course of this project, we have identified the FRM data that we believe are essential and we have compared them with what is currently available and being used.
+During this project, we have identified the FRM data that we believe are essential and we have compared them with what is currently available and being used.
 We have also established a description as exhaustive as possible of the methodologies of measurement of the various essential parameters identified.
-This description, developed in TD-2, covers all past, present operational and future techniques being developed in laboratories.
+This description, developed in [RD8], covers all past, present operational and future techniques being developed in laboratories.
 It also includes analyses of the uncertainties related to these different techniques according to a metrological approach formalized in the framework of QA4EO.
-We also conducted several field campaigns to evaluate new methods (drones, snow radar buoys) in conjunction with proven airborne methods (TD-12).
-The results of these missions are presented in the TD-13 report.
+We also conducted several field campaigns to evaluate new methods (drones, snow radar buoys) in conjunction with proven airborne methods [RD9].
+The results of these missions are presented in the [RD10] report.